 That would violate a general principle which prohibits something coming from nothing.
 So, the idea of God must come from God.

-To look more carefully at the argument, it will help to familiarize yourself with some terms Descartes
+To look more carefully at the argument, it will help to familiarize yourself with some terms Descartes uses.

-The synthetic presentation of the content of the Meditations in the Second Replies can be helpful.
+The synthetic presentation of the content of the Meditations in the Second Replies can be helpful since it contains some explicit definitions.

 The objective reality of an idea is a quality that an idea has in regards to that which it represents.
 The idea of God has more objective reality than the idea of a person, which has more objective reality than the idea of a mode (or property) of a person.